5519.0.55.001 - Government Finance Statistics, Australia, Sep 2016 Quality Declaration

 SEPTEMBER GFS RELEASE

 This release presents quarterly government finance statistics on an accrual accounting basis.
 All tables are presented in GFS operating statement format and are for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.

 Detailed quarterly GFS are released for the current financial year only, other than in the September quarter, when the quarters of the previous financial year are presented.
 Users requiring data for earlier periods should consult the annual publication Government Finance Statistics, Australia (cat. no. 5512.0).
-The latest issue (2013–14) was released on 13 May 2015.
-Final annual GFS results for 2014–15 are scheduled for release by the ABS on 26 April 2016.
+The latest issue (2014-15) was released on 26 April 2016.
+Final annual GFS results for 2015-16 are scheduled for release by the ABS in April 2017.